 - Prep egg wash and divide the dough into 2 loaves.
 When the dough is almost fully rested, beat together the egg white and water and prep your work surface.
 Return the dough to your flour dusted work space and divide into two balls.
 Roll the balls into loaves about 1 foot in length.

 - Prep loaves for baking by scoring & brushing with egg wash.
 Prep a parchment lined baking sheet by dusting with flour and place the loaves on top of the flour.
-Using a knife, score into the tops of the loaves before brushing lightly with the egg white mixture.
+Using a knife, score the tops of the loaves before brushing lightly with the egg white mixture.

 I felt the same way.
 Here's to more experimenting with bread in 2022!